HackYourFuture/JavaScript1/Week4/Closures (class 10).md

 Good morning, Timir
 ```

-Alternatively, we could have obtained the same result by scrapping all lines except the last two and replace them with an equivalent `greetTimir` function as shown below.
+We could have obtained the same result by scrapping all lines except the last two and replace them with an equivalent, custom made `greetTimir` function as shown below.
 We wouldn't be able to tell the difference from just looking at the output produced.

 ```js
 function greetTimir(greeting) {